 Other initiatives to keep monitored are those organized by Galleria Civica that realizes in its venues various temporary exhibitions dedicated to contemporary art and photography.

+For photography lovers, it's recommended a visit to the expositions of Photography Foundation organized inside MATA, located in the former Tobacco Factory area.
 This is lovely urban area of the city that is constantly in evolution and which I also wrote an article about.

 Then, as I told before, if you want to deepen your knowledge about Modena Cathedral, you can visit the Cathedral Museums, divided into two sections, the Lapidary Museum, which contains the finds belonging to both the Cathedral construction site and buildings of previous eras, and the Cathedral Museum, which exhibits decorations and sacred vessels, part of the true "treasure of the Cathedral".